 1. A Healthy dinner

 When they were younger, my youngest was fussy with his vegetables.
-So I purchased a chopper chef and would finely chop 5 or more vegetables so small and mix it through a spaghetti bowl mince and sauce and they wouldn’t even know that it was full of vegetables.
+So I purchased a vegetable chopper and would finely chop vegetables so small and mix it through a spaghetti bowl mince and sauce and they wouldn’t even know that it was full of vegetables.
 Still, a family favourite and now they know whats in it!

 Although at times we’ll make homemade pizzas or something a little fun on a weekend that allows the kids to get creative in the kitchen with us.